Joiry/HSL_Carp/align.md

 As we've seen, things can get quite messy once you start processing and analyzing a lot of files.
 Once you get more comfortable with paths you can start to have your commands and programs access data from different directories and write out results to a different set of directories.
 For now we'll just continue to use the approach of accessing and writing to the current directory, then sort out files afterwards.

-Let's look at the fastq files we produced last lesson in the `trim` directory, and then move all these files to a new directory.
+If you recall, the fastq files we produced last lesson were all in the `trim` directory, and no separation of the raw fastq files from the trimmed ones. then move all these files to a new directory.
 (normally we might just move only the trimmed ones to align, but we're going to use the original for our alignment practice and demostration)

+*(we're not actually doing this, it's example/hypothetical set of commands)*

+Imagine we have all our raw fastq files in

 ~~~
 $ mkdir align